tenancy/docs/docs/hyn/5.2/identification.md

 # Early identification

 By default tenancy will identify the tenant after all Middleware has been processed.
-Previously when could simply resolve the Environment class through the container to force identification of the tenant early on.
+One could simply resolve the Environment class through the service container inside a middleware to force identification of the tenant early on.
 If you want the package to handle this on your behalf you can now simply enable the `early-identification` flag in your `tenancy.php` configuration file under `hostname`.

 # Manual identification